Classification of compounds in chemistry can be classified generally two broad groups.

 uniform composition throughout. e.g. Soil, rocks, and wood.

-Mixture of Soil:- It is Mixture of send, clay, mineral salt,
+A mixture of Soil:- It is a mixture of sand, clay, mineral salt,

-Mixture of Air: - It is mixture of nitrogen, oxygen, carbon
+A mixture of Air: - It is a mixture of nitrogen, oxygen, carbon

-Mixture of Milk: - It is the mixture of water, sugar, fat, protein,
+A mixture of Milk: - It is a mixture of water, sugar, fat, protein,

 Compound